 PROCESS: Regional Committees determine whether their coordinated entry system will be centralized (designated agency or agencies within their community to handle intake and referrals) or decentralized (all agencies will employ the common assessment and referral system for intake).
 All programs will actively participate in their Regional Committee's coordinated entry system.
 Programs will minimize their entry requirements to ensure that the most vulnerable individuals and families experiencing homelessness are served.
-CoC and ESG housing programs will not accept referrals for housing outside of their community's coordinated entry system.
-Communities will use the Prevention and Diversion screening tool prior to entry into shelter and emergency housing programs.
-Once entered into shelter or emergency housing after a length of time to be determined in the community, programs will administer the VI-SPDAT Screening Tool to determine the most appropriate housing intervention based on the individual's or family's specific needs and acuity.
+CoC and ESG Program housing programs will not accept referrals for housing outside of their community's coordinated entry system.
+Communities will use the Prevention and Diversion Screening Tool prior to entry into shelter and emergency housing programs.
+Once entered into shelter or emergency housing, programs will administer the HART to determine the most appropriate housing intervention based on the individual's or family's specific needs and acuity.

-- 1. All adult program participants must meet eligibility requirements by appropriate program. - 2.
-Programs may require participants to meet only additional program eligibility requirements as they relate specifically to federally, state-guided, and Continuum of Care eligibility in writing. - 3.
-The only reasons programs may disqualify an eligible individual or family from program entry are: - a.
-All programs beds are full. - b.
-If the housing has in residence at least one family member with a child under the age of 18, the program may exclude registered sex offenders and person with a criminal record that includes violent crime from the program so long as the child resides in the same housing facility (24 CFR 578.93).

-- 4. Programs cannot disqualify an individual or family from program entry for lack of income or employment status. - 5.
-Programs cannot disqualify an individual or family because of prior evictions, poor rental history, criminal history, or credit history. - 6.
-Programs cannot disqualify an individual due to the type or extent of disability-related services or supports that are needed or due to active or a history of substance use. - 7.
-Programs explain available services and encourage each adult household member to participate in program services, but do not make service usage a requirement or the denial of services a reason for disqualification or eviction. - 8.
-All client information should be entered in the NC HMIS in accordance with data quality, timeliness, and additional requirements found in the agency and user participation agreements.
+- 1. The only reasons programs may disqualify an eligible individual or family from program entry are: - a.
+Ineligibility - b.
+All programs' beds are full. - c.
+If the housing has in residence at least one family member with a child under the age of 18, the program may exclude registered sex offenders and person with a criminal record that includes violent crime from the program so long as the child resides in the same housing facility (24 CFR 578.93). - 2.
+Programs cannot disqualify an individual or family from program entry for lack of income or employment status. - 3.
+Programs cannot disqualify an individual or family because of prior evictions, poor rental history, criminal history, or credit history. - 4.
+Programs cannot disqualify an individual due to the type or extent of disability-related services or supports that are needed or due to active or a history of substance use. - 5.
+Programs explain available services and encourage each adult household member to participate in program services, but do not make service usage a requirement or the denial of services a reason for disqualification or eviction. - 6.
+All client information should be entered in HMIS@NCCEH in accordance with data quality, timeliness, and additional requirements found in the Agency and User Participation Agreements.
 At a minimum, programs must record the date the client enters and exits the program, HUD required data elements, and an update of client's information as changes occur.